luvnft/LawGPT/README.md

 # ⚖️ LawGPT

-LawGPT is a question answering system for legal documents.
+LawGPT is a question answering system for legal Indian documents.
 It uses [LangChain.js](https://js.langchain.com/) to compose different modules together, including [OpenAI's GPT-3](https://openai.com/blog/openai-api/) and [Supabase](https://supabase.io/).
 Vercel's [AI SDK](https://github.com/vercel-labs/ai) is used to stream tokens to the client and display the incoming messages.

 <!-- TODO: add demo -->
 <!-- ![Demo GIF](/public/images/agent-convo.gif) -->

-You can check out a hosted version of this repo here: TODO: add link
+You can check out a hosted version of this repo [here](https://lawgpt.siddahmed.tech)

 ## 🚀 Getting Started